tfpauly/draft-ohai-chunked-ohttp/draft-ohai-chunked-ohttp.md

 {: spacing="compact"}

-## message/ohttp-streamed-res Media Type {#iana-res}
+## message/ohttp-chunked-res Media Type {#iana-res}

-The "message/ohttp-res" identifies an encrypted binary HTTP response that is transmitted using streamed chunks.
+The "message/ohttp-res" identifies an encrypted binary HTTP response that is transmitted using chunked chunks.
 This is a binary format that is defined in {{response}}.

 Type name: